Brian G. Bond

 Is domestic violence by the parent/caregiver referenced?

 The fatality report explicitly references domestic violence multiple times.
-The mother received a "founded finding for neglect for exposing [child] to marijuana and domestic violence."
-An ex-girlfriend of the maternal uncle alleged "she had been a victim of domestic violence in her relationship with the maternal uncle and the mother had assaulted her as well."
-The mother was "referred for... domestic violence resources" and "participated in a domestic violence support group."
-The Committee Discussion also identifies "complex issues of domestic violence" in the case.
+An ex-girlfriend of the maternal uncle "alleged she had been a victim of domestic violence in her relationship with the maternal uncle and the mother had assaulted her as well."
+The mother received "a founded finding for neglect for exposing [a child] to marijuana and domestic violence."
+The Committee discussion also identifies "complex issues of domestic violence" in the case and notes the mother "was referred for...domestic violence resources" and "participated in a domestic violence support group."

 Is there any mention that the death occurred in a temporary shelter or while homeless?